flenniken/statictea/docs/vartypes.md

-builtIn -- true for the built-in functions, false for user functions signature -- the function signature docComments -- the function document comments filename -- the filename where the function is defined either the code file or runFunctions.nim lineNum -- the line number where the function definition starts numLines -- the number of lines to define the function statementLines -- a list of the function statements for user functions
+builtIn -- true for the built-in functions, false for user functions signature -- the function signature docComments -- the function document comments filename -- the filename where the function is defined either the code file or functions.nim lineNum -- the line number where the function definition starts numLines -- the number of lines to define the function statementLines -- a list of the function statements for user functions